-The Bank of Spain has greater discretion in relation to the institution-specific countercyclical buffer, the buffer for D-SIBs and the systemic risk buffer.
-With the entry into force of the Single Supervisory Mechanism (the SSM) on 4th November, 2014, the European Central Bank (the ECB) also has the ability to provide certain recommendations in this respect.
+The Bank of Spain has greater discretion in relation to the determination of institution-specific countercyclical buffer, the buffer for D-SIBs and the systemic risk buffer.
+With the entry into force of the SSM on 4th November, 2014, the European Central Bank (the ECB) has the ability to provide certain recommendations in this respect.